Why do people self-harm?

 Reasons young people have given for their self-harm include:

-- When the level of emotional pressure becomes too high it acts as a safety valve – a way of relieving the tension
+- When the level of emotional pain becomes too high, it acts as a safety valve where physical pain brings temporary relief.

-- Punishing oneself in response to feelings of shame or guilt
+- Punishing yourself in response to feelings of shame or guilt.

 - Some people self-harm with the intention of ending their life or they may be unsure about whether they want to survive, for example, taking an overdose and leaving it to fate to decide the outcome.